 - 1 tablespoons chopped fresh cilantro

-- Preheat the grill to medium and brush the grill grates with the canola oil.
+- Preheat the grill to medium and brush the grill grates with the oil.

 - Season both sides of the pork chops with salt and pepper, followed by a generous amount of the Badia seasoning on both sides.